Skip to main content

 • Start with one surface only; do not jump to multi-channel supervision first.

-• Keep Feishu / Lark, Telegram, Matrix, WhatsApp, and WeCom in the runtime-backed lane.
+• Keep Feishu / Lark, Telegram, Matrix, QQ Bot, WhatsApp, and WeCom in the gateway-supervised runtime lane.

-• Keep webhook, email, Slack, Discord, Teams, Google Chat, Mattermost, Nextcloud Talk, Synology Chat, LINE, DingTalk, Signal, IRC, iMessage / BlueBubbles, Nostr, Tlon, and similar sinks in the outbound-only lane.
+• Keep email, Slack, Discord, Teams, Google Chat, Mattermost, Nextcloud Talk, Synology Chat, DingTalk, Signal, IRC, iMessage / BlueBubbles, Nostr, Tlon, and similar sinks in the outbound-only lane.

 • Jump to Common Setups when the provider and channel should be chosen together.